 Photography Gadgets for Road Trips

 99% of the photos on this website and across social media are taken with our iPhones.
 Seriously.
 It’s not because it’s the best camera in the world, but because we always have our phones on us.
-We do carry an SLR camera, which is the one we are going to learn to use better… *honest* but any camera you carry with you is better than no camera at all!!
+We do carry an old Canon SLR camera, which is the one we are going to learn to use better… *honest* but any camera you carry with you is better than no camera at all!!
 If you’re looking for a new camera, whether it’s a big serious one or something more portable, here’s a great list of the best travel cameras.

-For slightly bigger and more advanced drones, the Spark of the Mavic Pro are awesome choices.
+For slightly bigger and more advanced drones, the Spark or the Mavic Pro are awesome choices.
 It’s actually cheaper at the moment to buy both of these through Amazon.
 Don’t forget to buy a case (ideally one which holds spare batteries etc) and also lens for the drone- we found our video quality was so much better once we put a lens cover on.

 These are BRILLIANT for on our motorbikes and in the water.
 We have the 4, 5 and have used the 5 session.
 The 4 isn’t great- there’s no stabilisation so the footage is quite jerky.
 The 5 is much better and is the one we’ve just bought again.
 The 5 session we used when we went surfing- and was VERY good… but is slightly too big for us to fit comfortably on our motorbikes, which is why we don’t have one.
 But for travelling and mucking around, this is the one I’d pick.
-Go Pro do a complete roundup on the different options available HERE.

 Road Trip accessories for POWER!